I. Introduction and Purpose

 2. To offer a relevant response to the alleged violation and alleged misconduct.

-6. The right to privacy in the conduct of disciplinary conferences and hearings and record keeping, in accordance with the terms of the Family Educational Rights and Privacy Act of 1974 and any other relevant federal or state regulations.
+6. The right to privacy in the conduct conferences and hearings and record keeping, in accordance with the terms of the Family Educational Rights and Privacy Act of 1974 and any other relevant federal or state regulations.

 V. Statement on Victims

 The University will take reasonable measures to assist students who are victims of acts by other students that violate the Code of Conduct and/or other University policies.
-The Dean of Students or a designee will meet with student victims and discuss the student disciplinary process as well as reasonable options which are available to assist victims in continuing their educational experience at the University.
+The Dean of Students or a designee will meet with student victims and discuss the student conduct process as well as reasonable options which are available to assist victims in continuing their educational experience at the University.

 VI.
 Prohibited Student Conduct